 In a small number of cases it may be agreed between councils that it would be more appropriate for a different council from that which received the proposal to take the lead in the assessment process and funding.
 Where this is the case the receiving council will inform applicants and provide contact details in the new lead council who can provide details on the next steps.
 The proposal would be rejected or withdrawn from the receiving council and submitted to the new lead council.
 In such cases the proposal will be processed by the lead council in accordance with the Cross-Council Funding Agreement.

 Unsure which research council to submit to?

 Applicants are encouraged to consult with the research councils at an early stage.
 An outline of the proposed research (up to two pages, including summary and objectives) can be sent into one of the councils via the relevant CCFA contact email address.

 For NERC this is email@example.com.

-The CCFA contact email addresses for all research councils are available on the RCUK website.
+The CCFA contact email addresses for all research councils are available on the RCUK website - external link.